-- remain in the Scheme where it will revalue in the way described under 'Revaluation and Pension Increases' on page 28.
-Your benefits will become payable if: - you die before your pension is paid - you are granted an ill-health/disability pension - you apply for payment of an early retirement pension (subject to being aged 55 or over and having accrued at least 5 years' Qualifying Service) - you reach your Normal Retirement Date - or be transferred out to another registered pension sheme.
+- remain in the Scheme where it will currently revalue in line with the rise in inflation (up to a maximum of 5% per year compound, or such other amount as prescribed by legislation).
+Your benefits will become payable if: - you die before your pension is paid - you apply for payment of an early retirement pension (subject to being aged 55 or over and having accrued at least 5 years' Qualifying Service) - O you reach your Normal Retirement Date

+\bigcirc be transferred out to another registered pension scheme.